Subsidies for promoting cultural diversity and combating racism

 The Arts Promotion Centre Finland requires that applicants familiarise themselves with the call for applications before filling in the application.

-These subsidies are available to communities of immigrants and ethnic minorities to support their cultural activities, but also to other communities to support activities that promote cultural diversity and combat racism.
+These subsidies are available to communities of immigrants and cultural minorities to support their cultural activities, but also to other communities to support activities that promote cultural diversity and combat racism.

 The objective of these subsidies is to promote inclusion and participation in culture, as well as intercultural dialogue.